Our History

 Joined the team in September 2015

-Nadiya Skotna – Acting pre-UERA Council Member
+Nadiya Skotna – Acting UERA Council Member

 Doctor of Philosophy, Professor, Rector of the Drohobych Ivan Franko State Pedagogical University (Ukriane).
 Main research interests include philosophy of education, philosophical perspectives on individual identity and self-determination.
 She is a had of the specialised council on pedagogy.

-Olena Kovalchuk – Acting pre-UERA Council Member
+Olena Kovalchuk – Acting UERA Council Member

 Doctor of Pedagogy, Lutsk National Technical University (Lutsk, Ukraine).
 President of Ukrainian Forum on Educational Administration (member of European Forum on Educational Administration), member of BELMAS (British Educational Leadership and Management Society), the focus of interest is decentralization, autonomy and leadership in educational institutions.